 The mission's role was to monitor the Armistice Agreement between Israel and its Arab neighbours – an operation which became known as the United Nations Truce Supervision Organization (UNTSO).

-Since then, 70 peacekeeping operations have been deployed by the UN, 57 of them since 1988.
+Since then, more than 70 peacekeeping operations have been deployed by the UN.
 Over the years, hundreds of thousands of military personnel, as well as tens of thousands of UN police and other civilians from more than 120 countries have participated in UN peacekeeping operations.

 The early years

 UN Peacekeeping was born at a time when Cold War rivalries frequently paralyzed the Security Council.

 Peacekeeping was primarily limited to maintaining ceasefires and stabilizing situations on the ground, providing crucial support for political efforts to resolve conflict by peaceful means.